Drainage and filter checks

 That is usually the point where the symptom shifts from "clean the obvious debris" to "trace the drain path and sink connection."
 If your filter is already clean, move to the next guide in this cluster for the best next checks rather than assuming the filter area is still the main problem.

-Read Dishwasher Water In Bottom After Cycle But Filter Is Clean for the next safe decision path.
+Read Dishwasher Water In Bottom After Cycle But Filter Is Clean for the next safe decision path, or Dishwasher Won't Drain Completely if the machine drains only part of the way.

 When to stop